slurmulon/bach/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/warble.svg)](https://clojars.org/warble)

-`warble` aims to establish a pragmatic and intuitive interface for representing musical loops and tracks.
-It assumes little about the interpreter and is founded upon traditional music theory concepts.
+`warble` aims to establish a pragmatic, intuitive and highly readable syntax for representing musical loops and tracks.

+It assumes little about its interpreter and is founded upon traditional music theory concepts.
-It is a very new project and is looking for contributors and ideas.
-If you would like to contribute, feel free to message me@madhax.io.

-In the meantime please give the proposal a read and see if it piques your interest!
+The syntax will feel very familiar to developers who use dynamically typed languages.

+Of course, it is intuitive and easy to write for non-technical people as well!

+## Goals

+- Adhere to traditional music theory concepts
+- Low barrier of entry to learn (highly productive)
+- Simple, composable and scalable constructs
+- Trivial to interpret compiled output.
+Writing `warble` engines should be easy!
+- Allow for alternative representations of music (i.e. visual instead of just audio)
+- Seamless syncronization with associated audio tracks by minimizing the complexities around timing
+- Keep things DRY

 ## Install